blacklabelbytes/node-red-file-logger/README.md

 - **Directory**: The directory on your file system where the log file(s) for this configuration will be stored.
 E.g. "/var/log/nodered" or "C:/NodeRed".
 - **Filename**: The name of the log file that will be used, e.g. "log.txt".
 - **Prepend with current date**: Use this to have the node create separate files for each day, called e.g. "2022_07_22_log.txt".
+- **# of days retention**: Conditional if using the above "prepend with current date".
+The node will try to keep the number of log files to this number of files (to avoid running out of disk space).
+E.g. if set to 5, you will have the most recent 5-6 days of logs retained.
 - **Timestamp each entry**: Use this to have the node timestamp each entry with ISO8601 timestamp.

 # Usage